Introduction

 In what ways does wheelbarrow size affect mulch capacity?

-- A 3 cubic feet wheelbarrow reduces the number of trips to around 9.
+- A 3 cubic feet wheelbarrow cuts that down to around 9 trips.

 How Does the Type of Mulch Affect Wheelbarrow Count?